loggin-js/loggin-js/README.md

 ## Bump to `v1.x`
 > **!NOTICE!
 Not Compatible With v0.x**
-> Reasons of the bump were primarly design changes in the **API** _(wich makes it mostly not compatible with the old one)_,
+> The primary reasons for the bump to `v1.x` were design changes in the **API** _ that made the previous versions incompatible.
-> and the change in the formatting library, now: [strif](https://github.com/nombrekeff/strif)
+> Also, the change in formatting library; now [strif](https://github.com/nombrekeff/strif).

 ### Considerations
-* You can still check the old `v0.5.0` source code at branch [v0.5.0](https://github.com/loggin-js/loggin-js/tree/0.5.0)
+* You can still check the old `v0.5.0` source code at branch [v0.5.0](https://github.com/loggin-js/loggin-js/tree/0.5.0).

 ### Improvements
-Hopefully the bump to version `v1.x` is an improvement over the old **API** an the general cohesion of the library, here are some features and changes:
+Hopefully the bump to version `v1.x` is an improvement over the old **API**, and an improvement to the general cohesion of the library.
+Here are some features and changes:
-* Made a bit more straight forward
+* Made a bit more straightforward.
-* Made more comprensible
+* Made more comprensible.
-* Made more composable
+* Made more composable.
-* Better typing
+* Better typing.

 [back to top](#table-of-content-)
 ****